jona1115/accelerating_ml/README.md

 1. Clone the project and go to the system TCL location (./vivado/ml_acc_system.tcl)
 2. Open Vivado and cd into ./vivado/
 3. Run: source ml_acc_system.tcl

+# Citation

+1. Although all files are original (created by Jonathan), this project's idea is heavily influenced by Iowa State's CPRE 487 by Professor Duwe.